nbasic/nut-digraphs/README.md

 geng -c 6 | directg -o | ./find_gadgets.py
 ```

 The program `find_gadgets.py` is written in Python with [SageMath](https://www.sagemath.org/).
+Gadgets of demand
-The table below
-gives the number of gadgets of orders $n \leq 8$, stratified by demands.
+0 are ignored (as they are simply ambi-nut digraphs).
+The table below gives the number of gadgets of orders
+$n \leq 8$, stratified by demands.

 | Demand  \ n | 6     | 7      |  8      |
 | :---------: | ----: | -----: | ------: |